-In this tutorial, we show you how to transfer data between your computer and your web server.
+In this tutorial, we show you how to transfer data between your hard drive and your server.

-In addition to the comprehensive step-by-step tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the comprehensive step-by-step tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.

-How To Transfer Data Between Your Hard Drive And Your Web Server
+How To Transfer Data Between Your Computer And Your Web Server

 - How to set up a Browser-based FTP client,